taokz/BiomedGPT/checkpoints.md

 # Fine-tuned Checkpoints

 Fine-tuned checkpoints of **base**-scale model can be downloaded in the following links.
-Details regrading inference hyperparameters are described in the
+Details regrading inference hyperparameters are described in the paper.

 ## Multi-modal Downstreams
 -   _SLAKE_:  https://www.dropbox.com/s/xk6asgvdezaqtuy/slake.pt?dl=0